rsp/node-tryjson/README.md

 }

 if (object == null) {
-  // the string was either invalid JSON or "null"
+  // the string was either invalid JSON
+  // or "null"
 }

 if (!object) {
-  // the string was either invalid JSON, "null", "false" or "0" }
+  // the string was either invalid JSON,//
+  // "null", "false" or "0"
+}
 ```